Adventure em

 Overview

 Mix picturesque Italian architecture with modern art exhibits and you'll find Milwaukee's most underrated gallery.
 Villa Terrace is part museum, part marvel, all gorgeous.
-Go after hours and climb the fence to walk the gardens on your own private tour or stop in during a quiet time to walk the halls, peruse the art, and escape onto the rooftop.
-As long as no one's looking, there are also closed-off rooms and balconies perfect for a little sneaky exploration, as long as you're okay with jiggling a few door handles.
+Go after hours and climb the fence to walk the gardens or stop in during a quiet time to walk the halls, peruse the art, and escape onto the rooftop.

 0 Comments